fastapi/fastapi/docs/advanced/sub-applications-proxy.md

 ### Sub-application

-Then, create your sub-application, and its path operations.
+Then, create your sub-application, and its *path operations*.

 This sub-application is just another standard FastAPI application, but this is the one that will be "mounted".